NAC 2024

 Rhapsody on "Rahel Lastimoza"

 This piece is based on the Moroccan Sephardic ballad “Rahel Lastimoza.”
-It contains deeply rooted cultural messages about women, marriage, and faithfulness in traditional Moroccan Sephardic communities.
+The ballad tells the story of a governor’s wife, and it became popular at weddings and pilgrimages.
+It contains deeply rooted cultural messages about marriage and women’s fidelity in traditional Moroccan Sephardic communities.
+The piano part represents a young Sephardic bride who struggles between her connection to her community and her sense of rebelliousness.

 Dylan Findley